ElektraInitiative/libelektra/src/plugins/validation/README.md

 `check/validation/message` may contain an optional humanly readable message that will be passed with the error information.

+To validate against the whole string, you have to start the regular expression with `^` and end it with `$`.
+Otherwise expressions that match the empty string, always return true.

 ## Implementation ##

 The implementation consists of a loop checking for every key if it has